victoria-tukisi/Web-Automation-Project/README.md

 To view the reports, extract the test-output folder, right-click the ExtentReportsTestNG.html, select Properties, copy the "Location" address
 Navigate any broswer and paste the copied address - examine the report and test results~

+o Open Source website - http://www.way2automation.com/angularjs-protractor/webtables/
+ The following test cases are perfomed: o Validate that you are on the User List Table o Click Add user o Add new users o Ensure that User Name (*) is unique on each run o Ensure that your users are added to the list